Song of the Saddle: Plot

 The Kid sends a message that he will meet with Hook.
 Curley, Little Casino and Jake pose as bounty hunters who have captured the Kid and agree to turn him over to Hook in exchange for the reward money.
 When Hook's henchman, Simon Bannion (Jake's brother) enters Hook's office to make the exchange, Hook shoots him dead believing he is the Kid coming at the appointed time.
 Hook then hires another singing cowboy to pose as the Kid.
 However, the Kid and Jose learn of Hook's plan to rob the mail stage and frame the Kid for the robbery.
 When Hook goes to report the Kid's robbery, he is surprised the marshal already has the Kid and his pals in custody.
 The marshal, now in cahoots with the Kid, tells Hook the Kid was in custody an hour before the mail stage was robbed, and implicates Hook.
 Hooks shoots and wounds the marshal and escapes on a stagecoach.
 The marshal frees the Kid who chases after Hook.
 The Kid catches up to the stage and as he engages the driver in a fight on the roof, the wagon hitch disengages.
 The Kid jumps off, but the stage, with Hook inside, plummets down a ravine killing Hook.
-The Kid promises to return the money he stole in the initial stage robbery to the town, and his entourage with Jan accompanying him, head for California as the Kid sings "Underneath A Western Sky."
+The Kid promises to return the money he stole in the initial stage robbery to the town, and his entourage with Jen accompanying him, head for California as the Kid sings "Underneath A Western Sky."